This page provides an overview of the common elected and appointed positions in Washington State county government.

 Each of the sections below contains a brief description of the basic powers and duties of the top elected and appointed county officials.
 Relevant constitutional provisions, statutes and other helpful resources are also listed.

+Ch.
+36.21 RCW outlines the general duties and authority of the county assessor.
 The primary responsibility of the county assessor is to determine the value of all taxable real and personal property in both the incorporated and unincorporated areas of the county for the purpose of determining the tax liabilities of the taxpayers in the various taxing districts in an equitable manner.
 The county assessor is responsible for the calculation of property tax levies necessary to raise revenues for government services and administers a variety of tax exemptions, including the exemption and deferral programs for low income senior citizens and disabled persons.

-A number of record keeping and administrative functions are necessary to appraise property, determine property valuations, and calculate tax levies in accordance with the legal requirements.
+A number of record-keeping and administrative functions are necessary to appraise property, determine property valuations, and calculate tax levies in accordance with the legal requirements.
 The county assessor generally maintains the tax assessor's parcel maps and legal descriptions of tax parcels as well as other records relating to property valuation.

 The assessor is an elected position in every county.

+Ch.
+36.22 RCW and Ch.
+65.04 RCW outline the general duties and authority of the county auditor.
 The county auditor has a broad range of duties and responsibilities involving specific statutory functions and county financial administration.
-The auditor examines and audits county financial records and may prepare the preliminary county budget for the board of county commissioners.
+The auditor examines and audits county financial records and may prepare the preliminary county budget for the board of county commissioners (RCW 36.40.010—.040).
 The auditor also has functions relating to special districts.